 You’ll feel rock solid on the iRocker All-rounder whether it’s your first time or not.
 The All-rounders 32” width provides a super steady ride, even getting close to the Cruisers at 33” wide ( or other cruiser styled boards with the same dimensions ).
-The 6” thickness seen across the whole iRocker range provides extra stability, many other boards average around 4” thick, and many others are now even stopping their 4” inch range, realising the benefits of the extra 2”.
+The 6” thickness seen across the whole iRocker range provides extra stability, many other boards average around 4” thick, and many others are now even stopping their 4” inch range, realizing the benefits of the extra 2”.
 Tower Paddle Boards for example recently stated that they discontinue their 4″ thick models.
 They are now moving to 6″ boards as well calling them “a magnitude better”.

 The deck pad is super grippy, so even if you are at first scrambling on and off, you’ll find the extra grip will improve your confidence in balancing.
 Want something more stable?
-The 10′ brother, the 11’ all- rounder is more stable, just keep in mind you may lose a little on maneuverability.
+The 10′ brother, the 11’ all-rounder is more stable, just keep in mind you may lose a little on maneuverability.

 The iRocker All-Around does suit it’s title well as the iRocker team has taken into consideration all aspects needed to suit both flat-water and surf.
 The 3-fin setup means it’s maneuverable in the Surf and at 10′ and 32″ it’s easier to turn than the Cruiser.
-I’ve previously mentioned that shorter boards can lose some momentum compared to the slightly longer versions. iRocker made sure that the All-Around doesn’t speed for stability by making keeping the overall shape of the board the same as the shape of the Sport. iRocker definitely have found the balance of maneuverability for surf without the loss of momentum thats needed in flat water.
+I’ve previously mentioned that shorter boards can lose some momentum compared to the slightly longer versions. iRocker made sure that the All-Around doesn’t speed for stability by making keeping the overall shape of the board the same as the shape of the Sport. iRocker has found the balance of maneuverability for the surf without the loss of momentum that’s needed in flat water.

 The paddle – This is the upgraded fiberglass paddle from the iRocker Sport aluminum version.
 It weighs noticeably less, which if you aren’t familiar with the positives of a lighter paddle might not mean much.
-However, a lighter paddle means less stress on joints and you’ll find your arms will tire slower on longer SUP adventures.
+However, a lighter paddle means less stress on joints, and you’ll find your arms will tire slower on longer SUP adventures.
 Not to mention….